The Sterlingbuild Guide to Single Storey Extensions

 The cost of a single storey extension will depend on the scale of your project and where abouts you live in the country.

-A basic extension would typically cost around £1,000 per square metre meaning a 3 x 5 metre single storey extension, for example, would set you back £15,000.
+A basic extension will typically cost you around £1,000 per square metre, meaning a 3 x 5 metre single storey extension, for example, would set you back £15,000.

 While the bulk of outgoings will go on building materials and features, approximately 10% or 15% of your budget is likely to spent on professional fees such as an architect and building regulations.

-To save on the overall cost of your materials and shipping, you can purchase the complete home extension package at Sterlingbuild, including roofing systems like EPDM and GRP.
-Purchase an aluminium door with certain rooflights and save 5% on your order.
+To save on the overall cost of your materials and shipping, you can purchase the complete home extension package at a discount with Sterlingbuild, including flat roofing systems like EPDM and GRP.
+Read our GRP V EPDM blog to find out which is better for your budget and requirements.

 Important things to consider

 Planning permission for extensions is first thing to think about, whether you think you need it or not.
 The Planning Portal can provide a full picture on the limits and conditions to your conversion.